Malaprabha River: Geography

 Malaprabha River originates in the Sahyadri mountains at an elevation of 792.4 m at Kanakumbi village 16 km west of Jamboti village, Khanapur taluka, Belgaum District, Karnataka.
 At the origin of the Malaprabha an ancient temple has been constructed dedicated to Shree Mauli Devi.
 The temple is in R.S.
 No. 127 of Kankumbi village.
 Malaprabha birthplace is a pilgrimage site with mythological origins.

-A symbol in rock carved by hand near the source of the river Malaprabha depicts the origin of the river for the purpose of safety showered for the well being of humankind.
-It is a source of highly stable mineral water.
-Presence of discontinuities has major effects on properties of contours at source of river.
+A hand‑carved symbol in the rock near the source of the Malaprabha River represents the river’s origin and reflects the belief that its waters provide protection and well‑being for humankind.
+The source has highly stable mineral water.
+The presence of discontinuities has major influence on properties of contours at source of river.
 Permeability is dependent on orientation of the region.

 Malaprabha flows for 304 km from Kanakumbi-Khanapur-Soundatti-(Malaprabha Dam)-Ramdurg-Nargund-Pattadkal-Kudalasangam before joining river Krishna at an elevation of 488 m at Kudala Sangama in Bagalkot district.